cosmos/ibc-go/docs/architecture/adr-011-transfer-total-escrow-state-entry.md

-# ADR 011: ICS-20 state entry for total amount of tokens in escrow
+# ADR 011: ICS-20 transfer state entry for total amount of tokens in escrow

 ## Changelog